10 – San Francisco (Be Sure to Wear Flowers In Your Hair) – Scott McKenzie

 # 6 – Fourth of July, Asbury Park (Sandy) – Bruce Springsteen

 “Fourth of July, Asbury Park (Sandy)” is one of Bruce Springsteen’s most iconic early songs, featured on his 1973 album The Wild, the Innocent & the E Street Shuffle.
 The track, commonly referred to simply as “Sandy,” captures the gritty yet romantic atmosphere of the Jersey Shore, particularly Asbury Park, where Springsteen’s roots are deeply tied.
 The song was recorded at 914 Sound Studios in Blauvelt, New York, in May and June of 1973, with production handled by Springsteen’s manager at the time, Mike Appel.
-The album features the early formation of the E Street Band, with Danny Federici’s accordion playing a prominent role in crafting the seaside carnival ambiance that defines the song.
+The album features the early formation of the E Street Band, with the late Danny Federici’s accordion playing a prominent role in crafting the seaside carnival ambiance that defines the song.

 # 5 – New York City Man – Lou Reed

 “New York City Man,” a standout track from Lou Reed’s Set the Twilight Reeling, encapsulates Reed’s deep, personal connection to his hometown.
 Released on February 20, 1996, Set the Twilight Reeling was Reed’s seventeenth studio album and reflected his consistent exploration of urban life, love, and the complexities of the human experience.
 The song, featuring Reed’s signature deadpan vocal delivery and a powerful blend of rock instrumentation, was recorded at his own home studio in New York City, which underscores the song’s intimate connection to the city it celebrates.
-Reed also produced the album himself, ensuring that the final product would retain his unmistakable style—raw, unfiltered, and full of poetic intensity.
+Reed also produced the album himself, ensuring that the final product would retain his unmistakable style, raw, unfiltered, and full of poetic intensity.

 Read More: Top 10 Lou Reed Songs